spoliaresearch/web/README.md

-Run this with node 16.
-18 breaks.
+Run this with node 18 now

 `npm install`